GenomeDK/genomedk-docs/content/docs/interacting-with-the-queue.md

 Looking at the line that starts with `AvailableFeatures` we see that the node has the *gen5*, *amd* and *avx512* features associated to it.
-So in our ealier example we could have constrained on `avx512` instead of a certain type of machine.
+So in our earlier example we could have constrained on `avx512` instead of a certain type of machine.

 The [slurm